crisdeodates/Speech-CMUSphinx-pocketsphinx-python/README.md

 # Pocketsphinx Python

+** This module is no longer relevant, and is being archived.
+Python bindings are included in the [pocketsphinx](https://github.com/cmusphinx/pocketsphinx) module. **

 Pocketsphinx is a part of the [CMU Sphinx](http://cmusphinx.sourceforge.net) Open Source Toolkit For Speech Recognition.

 This package provides a python interface to CMU [Sphinxbase](https://github.com/cmusphinx/sphinxbase) and [Pocketsphinx](https://github.com/cmusphinx/pocketsphinx) libraries created with [SWIG](http://www.swig.org) and [Setuptools](https://setuptools.readthedocs.io).